lambert/TTO/docs/homebrewing/blog/20230729/README.md

+# Beer tasting day @ July 27th, 2023

-# Tasting my first raw ale brew
+My first raw ale brew.

 Today I tasted one of the possible candidates for the comp, a Norwegian style raw ale (kornøl) with Juniper berries.

 [![fig_1](1_small.jpg)](1.jpg)